StevenKearney/noc-skill-boost/Day02_Zabbix/lab.md

         * Navigate to the **Images** tab on the left
             * You should now see the image we just pulled
 * Create a data volume
     * 📌This step is optional but recommended if you intend to save any changes.
 Without this, you will lose everything you do in Zabbix when you restart the container or your PC.
+        * We are doing it this way to help familiarize users with the UI
+        * You can skip this and when specifying a volume in the container, it will auto-create one
     * Navigate to the **Volumes** tab on the left
         * Select **Create a Volume**
             * We will name it **zbxdbdata**